SchemaPlus/schema_plus_multischema/README.md

     create_table 'first.my_table' do ...
     create_table 'second.my_table' do ...

-But without SchemaPlusMultishema, ActiveRecord's introspection doesn't handle them properly.
+But without SchemaPlusMultischema, ActiveRecord's introspection doesn't handle them properly.
 It *does* find all tables that are in the current search path, but it *doesn't* prefix them with their schema names.
 The schema dump `schema/dump.rb` doesn't take into account the schemas at all and the dump will be invalid.
 Futhermore, if there are tables with the same name in different schemas, only 1 of the tables will be dumped.

 ## Features